The Do’s and Don’ts Post Hair Transplant Surgery

 Avoid Shaving Your Hair

-After a hair transplant, it is important to wait until the incisions have healed before shaving your head.
+After a hair transplant, it is essential to wait until the incisions have healed before shaving your head.
 This typically takes about one month.

 Additional Instructions Post Hair Transplant

-- You should avoid using hair styling products for at least 4 weeks after hair transplant as they can irritate the scalp and cause infections.
+- You should avoid using hair styling products for at least four weeks after a hair transplant, as they can irritate the scalp and increase the risk of infection.

 - Abstain from sexual intercourse for a week after the surgery.